kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 The Facebook business model is based on offering its tools and services mostly for free to billions of users and then making money by allowing businesses to show Facebook's users advertising.
 Advertisers pay the price to Facebook that is determined in an auction, based on demand and supply.

-That means that **people who use Facebook services (users) are not the ones who pay Facebook for it.
+That means that **people who use Facebook services (users) are not the ones paying Facebook for it.
 Real customers are primarily small businesses advertising on some of Facebook's family of apps.** Facebook's focus on small businesses became an even more apparent part of the Facebook strategy as it introduced the first version of its e-commerce tools called Facebook Shops.

-Facebook is not the first nor the last business with a similar business model, but Facebook is an excellent example that **this business model is not without issues when interests of users and customers (advertisers) are not in line.**
+Facebook is not the first nor the last business with a similar business model.
+Still, Facebook is an excellent example that **this business model is not without issues when the interests of users and customers (advertisers) are not in line.**

 Over the years, Mark Zuckerberg, Facebook founder, CEO, and controlling shareholder in one person,  aggressively grew  Facebook from a small project founded in his college dorm room into a social media giant.